| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 For streak type segregation, it will be necessary to identify and tabulate the location and length of the segregated streak areas subject to price adjustment and base the price adjustment on the mix quantity within the beginning and ending station limits of the streaks.

 Normally this procedure should be repeated for each day from header to header on the day following placement.
-Each day's run can be tabulated showing a summary of affected megagrams (tons) of HMA mixture subject to price adjustment.
+Each day's run can be tabulated showing a summary of affected tons of asphalt mixture subject to price adjustment.

 5. Asphalt Binder Film Thickness

-Film thickness, as calculated in Materials IM 501, provides a general indication of an HMA pavement’s potential long-term durability.
+Film thickness, as calculated in Materials IM 501, provides a general indication of an asphalt pavement’s potential long-term durability.
 When asphalt binder content changes are considered to adjust air voids, caution must be used to assure that adequate film thickness required in Materials I.M.
 510 Appendix A, Table 1 is maintained.
-When the resulting film thickness is outside the specified range, procedures given in Appendix 2-34 (Table M) should be used to determine the appropriate price adjustment or alternate course of action.
+When the resulting film thickness is outside the specified range, procedures given in Specification 2303.05, A, 3, c. should be used to determine the appropriate price adjustment or alternate course of action.

 6. Laboratory Voids and Field Voids

-Production control and compaction requirements are covered in the current specifications for Hot Mix Asphalt Mixtures.
+Production control and compaction requirements are covered in the current specifications for Asphalt Mixtures.
 Price adjustment is made through use of Pay Factors for laboratory voids and field voids determined for the lot.
-The Pay Factors are applied to the unit price for HMA mixture only.
+The Pay Factors are applied to the unit price for asphalt mixture only.

 H. Adjustments for Other Contract Administration Issues